 Now when you're back in the reporting interface, you should be able to edit any Data source and then to see your new custom labels added, making any changes far easier.

-I’m also interested to hear if anyone else is having a similar issue as me, or if I have indeed gone mad.
+I'm also interested to hear if anyone else is having a similar issue as me, or if I have indeed gone mad.
+Just send me a message if you have been having the same issues.